Chaco Province: Poverty

 Chaco Province continues to suffer from the worst social indicators in the country with 49.3% of its population living below the poverty line by income and with 17.5% of children between the ages of two and five in a state of malnutrition in 2009.
 Among Argentine provinces, it ranks last by GDP per capita and 21st by Human Development Index, only above its neighbors Formosa and Santiago del Estero.

 Official languages

 In 2010, Chaco became the second province in Argentina to declare indigenous languages official within the province, after Corrientes.
 Three local languages gained official status in Chaco besides Spanish: Kom, Moqoit, and Wichí.

+Demographics

+According to the 2022 Argentine national census, the province of Chaco has 1,142,963 inhabitants.

 Economy

 Chaco's economy, like most in the region, is relatively underdeveloped, yet has recovered vigorously since 2002.
 It was estimated to be US$4.397 billion in 2006, or US$4,467 per capita (half the national average and the third-lowest in Argentina).
 Chaco's economy is diversified, but its agricultural sector has suffered from recurrent droughts over the past decade.